serverless/components/README.md

 * - [x] **Build Your Own** - Components are easy to build.
 * - [x] **Registry** - Share your Components with you, your team, and the world, via the Serverless Registry.

-Here's how easy it is to use Components with the Serverless Framework:
+Here's how easy it is to use Serverless Components with the Serverless Framework:

 ```yaml
 # serverless.yml